 Clinical practice is where the candidate engages in the work of schools and classroom teaching at one or more school site placements (in-person or virtual), observing, supporting, and teaching TK-12 students under the guidance of an experienced educator.
-Preparation programs will need to work with candidates to secure virtual field placements, with focused attention to adapting these experiences to the virtual teaching and learning environment.
+Preparation programs will need to work with candidates and TK-12 school partners to secure virtual field placements, with focused attention to adapting these experiences to the virtual teaching and learning environment.
 Identifying and documenting aspects of clinical practice that have been required previously but cannot be adapted to the virtual environment will be necessary.